Burmese–Siamese War (1765–1767): Burmese withdrawal

 Dilapidated chedi at Linzingon cemetery in modern Amarapura, Mandalay near U Bein bridge is believed to house the cremated remains of Siamese temple king Uthumphon.

 From Martaban, Siamese captives and treasures were transported further to Ava, the Burmese capital.
 Nemyo Thihapate and his retinue arrived at Ava in August 1767.
-Siamese captives were given to the Burmese king Hsinbyushin, who granted Siamese people and dignitaries to live the rest of their lives in Ava and Sagaing.
+Siamese captives were given to the Burmese king Hsinbyushin, who granted Siamese people and dignitaries to live the out their lives in Ava and Sagaing.
 Siamese princesses and court ladies entered the Burmese royal harem.
 Burmese chronicles give the staggering number of Siamese captives as 100,000 souls, while Thai chronicles give the modest number of 30,000 people.
 When the Burmese king Bodawpaya moved the Burmese capital to Amarapura in 1783, the temple king Uthumphon and other Siamese elites moved with him to settle in Yawahaeng (Rahaeng) village in Amarapura.
 Uthumphon spent his life as Buddhist monk in Burma for about three decades until his death in 1796 at Amarapura, where he was cremated.
 His remains are believed to be buried at Linzingon cemetery in modern Amarapura, Mandalay.

 After the Third Anglo-Burmese War in 1885, the British captured Siamese cannons that had been captured from Ayutthaya in 1767 and later placed at Mandalay to Fort St.George, Madras (modern Chennai).

 A Mon official named Thugyi or Suki was left in charge at Phosamton north of Ayutthaya to oversee Burmese occupation of Ayutthaya.
 Siamese elites who were too old or ill to take long journey were left under Burmese custody at Phosamton.
 A great number of Siamese people fled and took refuge in areas not reached by Burmese attacks including Chanthaburi on Eastern Siamese coastline, Nakhon Ratchasima (Khorat) in the northeast and Nakhon Si Thammarat (Ligor) in the south, even as far as Cambodia.